Cuttings

 Here are the cuttings (and prices) which we can provide on a seasonal basis.
-Please sign up for our free e-news to be advised of dates available.
+Please sign up for our free e-news to be advised of dates available (see link at the bottom of this page).

 PROCESS:

-- Please be prepared to open and put them into the medium immediately upon receipt.
+4. Please be prepared to open and put them into the medium immediately upon receipt.
 Here is a useful Youtube video to watch, from 4.18 minutes on.
-(It’s about Australian native plants and other plants/methods are discussed.)
+(The video is about Australian native plants but other plants/methods are discussed.)

 Montanoa grandiflora – Mexican Tree Daisy